FreeTAKTeam/FreeTakServer/README.md

 ```
 pip install FreeTAKServer --upgrade
 ```
+this is not warranted to work, often the best way is to delete the installation and start from zero.

-subscribe to this feed to be automatically informed about new versions: https://pypi.org/rss/project/freetakserver/releases.xml
+subscribe to this feed to be automatically informed about PIP new versions: https://pypi.org/rss/project/freetakserver/releases.xml

 ### client2client datapackages